MowebJobs/meteor-postgresql/README.md

  INFO Mongoriver: Saved timestamp: seconds: 1395855786, increment: 1 (2014-03-26 10:43:06 -0700)
  INFO Mongoriver: Saved timestamp: seconds: 1395855861, increment: 1 (2014-03-26 10:44:21 -0700)
 ```

-## PostgreSQL to MongoDB Replication

-PostgreSQL to MongoDB replication is achieved through PostgreSQL's native notification channels and `pg-connect` on the Meteor server.

 ## Summary
 MongoDB is now writable from meteor and replicating to PostgreSQL.